SN4 Validator Setup

 # CHAIN_ENDPOINT=wss://entrypoint-finney.opentensor.ai:443

-Note both mongo environment keys are keys you define and can be whatever you want.
-We suggest using the output of tr -dc A-Za-z0-9 </dev/urandom | head -c 24; echo.
-Run twice, and use one as the password and one as the username.
-These do not need to be double quoted in the .env file
+tr -dc A-Za-z0-9 </dev/urandom | head -c 24; echo— run it twice, and use one result as the username and the other as the password.
+These do not need to be double-quoted in the.envfile.

-3. Pull validator VM
+3. Pull the Validator VM

 4. Start the VM

-5. Start the validator
+5. Start the Validator

 Validator Monitoring and Maintenance